hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 **Important note:** Output ratio refers to the ratio of Output 2 to Output 1.
 Input ratio refers to the ratio of Input 2 to Input 1.

 **Important note:** The values for efficiency and capacity are defined with respect to Output 1.

+**Important note:** Inputs of natural gas should be set as "Gas" so that appropriate pricing may be applied.

 **Important note:** To implement a CHP unit, set Output type 1 to "Elec" and Output type 2 to "Heat" (or whatever your heat stream is named).
 Then set the Output ratio to the heat-to-power ratio of the unit.
 The values for Efficiency and Capacity are defined with respect to the first output, in this case "Elec".